July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 How to Journal for Intuition

-Use a dedicated notebook and make entries whenever you notice a significant hunch or choice.
+Use a dedicated notebook and make entries whenever you notice a meaningful hunch or choice.
 Try these prompts:

 • “What was my very first, unfiltered feeling about this person or situation?”